fbeeper/fBootstrap/README.md

 Besides that, I hope you are kind enough to reference any your sources whether is my code or a code from a 3rd party!

+* I tried [Boxen](http://boxen.github.com) (really, I even did this [post](http://glipho.com/fbeeper/my-experience-with-boxen), but it is not as easy as I would have liked (I've no experience neither Ruby nor Puppet).
+That's fBootstrap birthdate.
+It won't have a fancy architecture, but it will be more handy for me! :D